ShambhavAnanda Yoga Teacher Training Instructors

-Mokshana, E-RYT® 500, YACEP®, has been practicing yoga since 1998, teaching since 2003, and training Shambhava yoga teachers since 2005.
-She has received all of her yoga and meditation training from Shambhava Yoga.
-She has taught in a variety of settings and enjoys working with all ages and abilities.
-Mokshana’s classes tend to focus on creatively strengthening and stabilizing the body, breath, and mind through alignment and awareness, but she is also delighted to teach restorative classes!
+Mokshana, E-RYT® 500, YACEP®, has been practicing yoga since 1999, teaching since 2003, and training yoga teachers since 2005 at ShambhavAnanda Yoga Eldorado.
+She has received all of her yoga and meditation training from ShambhavAnanda Yoga.
+She has offered classes to all ages in a wide variety of settings.
+Mokshana’s classes tend to focus on consciously creating strength while maintaining joint stability and flexibility.

 Jatila began practicing and teaching yoga while serving at one of our sister centers, Shoshoni Yoga Ashram.
 Drawn to the benefits hatha yoga can bring to one’s meditation practice, he strives to combine movement with a deep inner focus.
 Jatila’s classes are all-levels with an emphasis on foundation, activation, and inner exploration.